uboslinux/ubos-docs/sphinx/developers/tips-and-tricks.rst

    ``shepherd`` account correctly.
 (The private key doesn't need to be there.)

 #.
 Boot a UBOS container that will become the local depot.
 This requires that you have
-   a UBOS tarball available, e.g. from downloading or :doc:`rebuilding`.
+   a UBOS tarball available that you have downloaded.
 Let's assume we use ``ubos_dev_container-pc_LATEST.tar``:

    .. code-block:: none